ian-bda/nitr_finder/README.md

 - Unpaired V → V-only
 - **Never** two I’s in one gene

-If StringTie ran, keep a transcript only when it overlaps **exactly one** gene.
+If StringTie ran, split a fusion transcript so each exon goes to exactly one gene (nearest same-strand V/I); do not skip it.

 ```bash
 python3 scripts/build_nitr_from_transcripts.py \